-Coverage for Non-formulary medications may be applied for by prescribers.
+Coverage of Non-formulary medications may be requested by prescribers or members.
 Requests for Non-Formulary medications are addressed by Neighborhood pharmacy and medical staff.
 When a member gives a prescription order for a non-formulary drug to a dispensing pharmacist, the dispensing pharmacist will evaluate the patient's drug history and contact the prescriber to let the prescriber know that the medication needs authorization.
 The prescriber will then call or fax Neighborhood to request coverage of the medication.
 The prescriber will provide information to address the following: